The One Boutique Consultancy Metric That Tells It All

 Boutique consultancies usually can’t compete on capacity.
 However, they can compete on expertise and the transformational outcomes they can deliver for a niche audience with specific problems.

-That’s why careful resource planning, optimisation of processes, automation, productisation, developing a signature methodology, revenue stability, and reducing the cost of client acquisition are all the more paramount for boutique consultancies.
+That’s why careful resource planning, process optimisation, automation, productisation, developing a signature methodology, revenue stability, and reducing the cost of client acquisition are paramount for boutique consultancies.

 The Rev/FTE ratio will provide insights into these areas, and boutique consultancy owners should be paying close attention.